 Constantly keeping our customers’ valuable possessions in mind, we differ from other moving companies in NYC by offering a series of additional quality services that fulfill all of your moving needs — from custom crating, TV & audio installation to long-distance packing and everything in between.

-Although it is highly recommended to let the professional’s pack items (each and every item requires a different kind of protection) FlatRate created an exclusive packing guide with essential tips and advice — this way you know how to properly pack your items and most importantly won’t be scrambling to get everything ready when the big day comes around.
+Although it is highly recommended to let the professional’s pack items (every item requires a different kind of protection) FlatRate created an exclusive packing guide with essential tips and advice — this way you know how to properly pack your items and most importantly won’t be scrambling to get everything ready when the big day comes around.

 Take Time to Declutter

 If you’re looking into donating furniture, clothing, or other items, make sure to take advantage of FlatRate’s Upcycle program.
 We have partnered with Salvation Army for years, so every time you move with FlatRate, our movers bring specific boxes for the items you’re donating and drop them off at the closest facility on their way out.

 Sort Your Items By Category

 Don’t mix your books with your kitchenware and your vinyl collection with the towels.
 Stay organized and optimize your box space by sorting your items into specific categories.
 Mark each box with labels like “dishes” or “books.”
 This practice will assist you in keeping track of your belongings.
 Ultimately it will make the unpacking process smoother allowing you to settle into your new home sooner.

 Pack & Put the Essentials Aside

 There may be a couple of days between leaving the old house and moving into the new one.
 With long-distance moves, the chance is increased that your delivery date will be a few days after you arrive.